Vatva railway station

 Vatva railway station is a railway station under Western Railway zone in Gujarat state, India.
-Its code is Vatva.
+Its code is VTA.
 Vatva also has Diesel Loco Shed in Vatva.
 Passenger and MEMU trains halt here.

 Location

 This railway station is located in the Vatva, an industrial area of Ahmedabad district.
 It is 9 km from the main Ahmedabad railway station and 13 km from Sardar Vallabhbhai Patel International Airport.